 sudo mkdir backup_bitnami

-cd backup_bitnami
+cd backup_bitnami/

 sudo /opt/bitnami/ctlscript.sh stop

-sudo tar -pczvf application-backup.tar.gz /home/bitnami
+sudo tar -pczvf application-backup.tar.gz /bitnami

-sudo tar -pczvf application-bin.tar.gz /home/bitnami
+sudo tar -pczvf application-bin.tar.gz /opt/bitnami

 sudo /opt/bitnami/ctlscript.sh start